 Here’s a look at what a no-deal would mean for key industries.

 The EU and the U.K. are cooperating on no-deal planning in one major area -- finance -- where both sides would stand to lose from a big market meltdown.

 EU banks will be able to continue settling trades at clearinghouses in London, a decision that aims to avoid a cross-channel rupture in the multitrillion-dollar derivatives industry.
 Another agreement allows mutual funds and hedge funds in the EU to continue to delegate trading to staff in London.

 But the financial industry is pressing for further action from policy makers so there are no hiccups in trillions of dollars of another type of derivatives contracts that aren’t settled at clearinghouses -- over-the-counter uncleared swaps traded directly between buyers and sellers.
 Lobbyists are also calling on the EU to allow British exchanges and trading venues to be used for equities and derivatives transactions before they are then settled at the clearinghouses.

-Banks will also have to deal with the fallout of a currency shock in the event of no-deal, as analysts predict sterling could plunge as much as 20 percent.
+Banks will also have to deal with the fallout of a currency shock in the event of no-deal, as analysts predict sterling could fall as low as $1.20.

 All of this is short-term advice, as the U.K. says it’s aiming for a so-called adequacy agreement with the EU, which would mean data flows can carry on as they did before.

 The risk is slim of the EU demanding a halt to data flows to the U.K. -- such an act would be close to declaring war -- but the danger of an activist spotting an “illegal’’ data transfer from one multinational to another is high, and companies will be readying themselves for potential lawsuits.

 Food: The fridges are full